ImageMagick v6 Examples --

 While JPG is not recommended for thumbnails, for viewing images on the WWW it is recommended you use smaller 800x600 pixel image, at a much lower "-quality" percentage (say 50 or even 30%), though it will not look very good.

-It has also been suggested ath using "-sampling-factor 2x1" will also produce a smaller JPEG image size.
+It has also been suggested that using "-sampling-factor 2x1" will also produce a smaller JPEG image size.

-I do not recomend the full original image ever be places directly on the web, unless temporarilly (at a referenced location) for a friend to download.
-Remember do not link to it, (even by directory indexing), and never for more than a day, or it may be googled.
+I do not recommend the full original image never be placed directly on the web, unless temporarily (at a referenced location) for a friend to download.
+Remember do not link to it, (even by directory indexing), and never for more than a day, or it may be Googled.

 GIF works for simple small images, and compresses okay.
 It has a color limit of 256, but for small images this is rarely noticeable.
 It can also do cartoon like animations of images, not that that is needed for thumbnails, unless you really what to get fancy.

-What is a problem is that the format only has boolean (on/off) transparency, which make for horrible looking borders on shaped images.
-The solutions to that is to design the thumbnail to only use boolean transparency, or arrange it so it can only be used on a specific background color.
+What is a problem is that the format only has Boolean (on/off) transparency, which makes for horrible looking borders on shaped images.
+The solutions to that is to design the thumbnail to only use Boolean transparency, or arrange it so it can only be used on a specific background color.
 For details see the examples on GIF's on a background color or pattern.

 PNG is the modern ideal format for thumbnails.
 It has a good compression, and internal format styles.
 It is non-lossy, and can display all colors, and these days it is understood by almost all browsers, (though for Microsoft Internet Explorer, before v7, needs some java scripting added to web pages).